pzemtsov/pzemtsov.github.io/_posts/2014-05-12-mystery-of-unstable-performance.md

 Our investigations have a lot in common with what those clever detectives do in the books.
 They come up with the ideas and evaluate them -- we do that too.
-They interview wintesses -- we read logfiles.
+They interview witnesses -- we read logfiles.
 They take samples and run laboratory tests -- so do we.
-There is even our equivalent of crowling in mud at the crime scene under moonlight looking for evidence -- it is reading binary code in the middle of a faulty program, a very exciting activity indeed.
+There is even our equivalent of crawling in mud at the crime scene under moonlight looking for evidence -- it is reading binary code in the middle of a faulty program, a very exciting activity indeed.

 Today I want to share one such investigation story, which was quite entertaining for me.
 I am going to tell the